Avik9/Sequitur-Algorithm/README.md

 int compress(FILE *in, FILE *out, int bsize) {
 ```

-The compression algorithm we will use is called **Sequitur**, and you can read
+The compression algorithm I will use is called **Sequitur**, and you can read
 about it [here](http://www.sequitur.info/).
 That website also has reference implementations
 in several languages, which you are welcome to read and even use if you like.